Sheisgoodness/MealPalV2/README.md

 - Diet Options : [Joyfuol] Included more diets options to the dietary options.
 This will enable 70% of individuals to benefit from the app.

 - Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of cuisines which includes African dishes, Chinese dishes and Mexican dishes.

+- BMI Calculation: [Goodness David] Implemented a feature to calculate the user's BMI and display their status.

+- Goal Screen: [Goodness David] Added a goal screen where users can select their health and dietary goals.

 - Meal Details : [Joyfuol] Created meal details page which displays details about the meal starting from ingredients, nutritional values and video tutorial on how to make it.